stx3plus1/strlx/README.md

 `make && sudo make install`

 to compile then add strfetch to /usr/local/bin.
 If your shell doesn't have it in PATH, add it!

+## Configuration

+The config file is placed locally to each user.

+It is located at `~/.config/strfetch/conf`, where ~ is the home directory.

+The file works like this:

+Comments are defined with `//`.
+The file will define `true` or `false` on any line to define if color is printed or not.

+Colors are defined with their English names, before the fetch option.
+Colors do not have to be repeated for each item.

+Valid colors are: red, yellow, green, blue, purple.

+The fetch items are defined on their own INDIVIDUAL lines.

+Valid fetch items are: string, hostname, kernel, uptime, memory.

+Read the default config file for more information on syntax.